N31 road (Ireland): Upgrades

 The route was revised in 2005 to include a new section between the M50 and N11.
 No further planned amendments to the route have been publicised as of 2015, but the N31 would be affected in the event of an Eastern Bypass of Dublin.
 The current M50 would connect at the southern end of this via a link on a similar alignment to the first half of the current N31.

 A major upgrade of the Blackrock By-pass commenced on 18 August 2014 from its junction with Mount Merrion Avenue to Stradbrook Road which was completed on 31 August 2015.
 It was undertaken by Dún Laoghaire–Rathdown County Council.

 In November 2016, the Dublin Bus route 7 from Loughlinstown Park to Mountjoy Square was split into two routes; the 7 and 7a.
 The purpose of this was to make the journey time on the 7 quicker by using the Blackrock bypass (N31).
 The 4 bus route also uses the Blackrock bypass.

-Go-Ahead Ireland's route 17 from Blackrock railway station to Rialto (Dublin) also uses the N31.
+Go-Ahead Ireland's route S6 from Blackrock railway station to The Square, Tallaght) also uses the N31.
 It serves the Blackrock Bypass and Mount Merrion Avenue parts of the N31.

 The section from Blackrock to Dun Laoghaire is a one-way system, with the former eastbound lane converted to a segregated cycle lane in 2020.